housekeeper/whisper/README.md

 Whisper allows you to chat with users within an existing application.

-## Requirements

-This gem uses Pusher for realtime messages and Devise for user authentication.
-Please see http://www.pusher.com and create an account (it is free).

 ## Installation for Rails 3.1 and above

 Add the gem to your Gemfile